openwdl/wdl/versions/development/SPEC.md

 ```

 #### Struct Literals
 Structs can be created and assigned using the `Struct Literal` notation.
-Struct literal notation enables the creation of typed struct objects which enforces the typing of all of is
+Struct literal notation enables the creation of typed struct objects which enforces the typing of all of its
 assigned parameters.
 Struct literal notation attempts to be more declarative to help engine implementations apply the proper
 type conversions to nested structs, as well as remove any ambiguity over what the object being constructed represents.